To Tow or Not to Tow: The Importance of Knowing Your Truck’s GVWR

 GVWR is certainly an important and relevant number for any truck owner, but it’s not exactly the most useful metric to use when comparing different vehicles.
 It’s true that a truck’s overall curb weight typically factors into how much of a load it can haul, but it’s not a direct correlation.
 A high GVWR could mean that a truck has superior payload capacity, but it could also just mean it’s an exceedingly heavy truck.
 Let’s say you’re in the market for a Ram 2500 with a GVWR of 10,000 pounds.
 That’s an impressive number, but one that doesn’t factor in what the vehicle itself already weighs.
 With a curb weight of 5,998 pounds, you can calculate the Ram 2500’s payload to be somewhere around 4,012 pounds.
 Not bad, but less than half of the truck’s GVWR, so take note.

 Payload, along with towing capacity, are better ways to measure a truck’s relative brawn.
-Payload is a rating of how much a truck can carry while towing capacity refers to how much the vehicle can pull.
-Put another way: payload is what you can haul in your truck, towing power is what you can pull behind it.
+Payload is a rating of how much a truck can carry, while towing capacity refers to how much the vehicle can pull.
+Put another way: payload is what you can haul in your truck, and towing power is what you can pull behind it.
 Payload is an especially important consideration for road trips and weekend excursions, where the combined weight of supplies, outdoor equipment, and camper can start to add up.
 For example, an average motorboat will take up around 2,500 pounds of towing capacity, with the boat trailer itself weighing in anywhere between 300 and 1,500 pounds.
 That combination alone could max out the GVWR of some lighter-duty trucks, so make sure you have a handle on the combined weight of your gas-powered toys, or your next boating trip could be taking place in the breakdown lane of a nearby highway.

-Those with trucks on the heavy-duty end of the spectrum probably don’t need to worry about exceeding GVWR or payload on a trip to the home improvement store, but for those driving lighter duty and compact pickups, it’s important to be cognizant of just how quickly the payload can start to add up.
+Those with trucks on the heavy-duty end of the spectrum probably don’t need to worry about exceeding GVWR or payload on a trip to the home improvement store, but for those driving lighter-duty and compact pickups, it’s important to be cognizant of just how quickly the payload can start to add up.
 Half a cubic yard of dirt, for example, can weigh as much as 1,000 pounds, and gravel can add up to between 1,200 and 1,450 pounds; even water is sneaky heavy at 864 pounds per half cubic yard.
 This warning also applies to those planning to use their trucks as the increasingly popular 4×4 overlanders.
-While we certainly understand the allure of pitching a tent on the roof on your truck, the combined weight of the tent, along with extra gas, water, food, and supplies, can easily begin to max out your GVWR, especially given the harsh landscape and subsequent stress on your suspension.
+While we certainly understand the allure of pitching a tent on the roof of your truck, the combined weight of the tent, along with extra gas, water, food, and supplies, can easily begin to max out your GVWR, especially given the harsh landscape and subsequent stress on your suspension.

 How to Maximize Your Truck’s GVWR

 There are a few steps you can take to ensure you’re shouldering the weight in the most efficient and safest way possible and making the most of your GVWR.
 First off, the heaviest cargo should be placed at the lowest point in the truck’s bed to ensure a low center of gravity.
-Spread cargo evenly across the bed to ensure good weight distribution and use a tarp and ratchet straps if your load rises higher than the truck’s bed rails.
+Spread cargo evenly across the bed to ensure good weight distribution, and use a tarp and ratchet straps if your load rises higher than the truck’s bed rails.
 Take extra care when hauling liquids, as their tendency to slosh around can create some unexpected momentum when quickly accelerating/decelerating or taking tight turns.

 It can be tough to get your pickup truck up on the average bathroom scale, but luckily there are some easy alternatives to help determine just how close you are to maxing out your truck’s GVWR.
-Found at truck stops from coast-to-coast, the bright yellow Cat Weigh Stations are typically used to help truckers calculate their load but work just as well for your average pickup.
+Found at truck stops from coast to coast, the bright yellow Cat Weigh Stations are typically used to help truckers calculate their load but work just as well for your average pickup.
 The day’s first weigh-in will cost you $12.50, with additional weigh-ins at $3 a pop: not a bad deal when compared to the potential repair costs on an overburdened vehicle.